w3c/wai-about-wai/_about/groups/ig.md

 There are two mailing lists:
 1. **Announcements list (public-wai-announce)** &mdash; for WAI announcements only.
 2. **Discussion list (w3c-wai-ig)** &mdash; for WAI announcements and public discussion.
-All announcements will also go to this discussion list, so you don't need to subscribe to both lists.
-In order to send messages to the list, you must send them from an e-mail address that is subscribed to the list.
+All e-mails sent to the Announcements list will also go to this Discussion list, so you don't need to subscribe to both lists.
+If you want to send messages to the list, you must send them from an e-mail address that is subscribed to the list.

 Details are below.